-In the United States in 2020, it is estimated that 13,800 cases of invasive cervical cancer will be diagnosed and that 4,290 women will die of the disease.
+In the United States in 2021, it is estimated that 14,480 cases of invasive cervical cancer will be diagnosed and that 4,290 women will die of the disease.
 These rates have been improving steadily.
-From 2007 to 2016, incidence rates stabilized in white women but declined by 2.8% per year in African American women.
-From 2008 to 2017, the death rate decreased by 2.6% per year in African American women but was stable in white women.
+Incidence rates have stabilized in the most recent decade.
+From 2009 to 2018, the pace of decline in the death rate decreased to less than 1% per year.
 This improvement has been attributed largely to screening with the Papanicolaou (Pap) test.
 When corrected for the prevalence of hysterectomy, the mortality rate for black women is nearly twice the mortality rate for white women.

 Invasive squamous carcinoma of the cervix results from the progression of preinvasive precursor lesions called cervical intraepithelial neoplasia (CIN), or dysplasia.
 CIN is histologically graded into mild dysplasia (CIN 1), moderate dysplasia (CIN 2), or severe dysplasia (CIN 3).
 Not all of these lesions progress to invasive cancer; many mild and moderate lesions regress.
 A further categorization, the Bethesda system, is based on cytologic findings: atypical squamous cells of undetermined significance (ASCUS) or cannot rule out low-grade squamous intraepithelial lesions (LSILs), LSILs (consisting of cytologic atypia and CIN 1), and high-grade squamous intraepithelial lesions (HSILs), primarily CIN 2–3 plus carcinoma in situ.